SAINT PHILIP NERI CHURCH PARISH CEMETERY

 HOSPITALITY

-If requested, the St. Philip's Social Committee will provide a funeral luncheon for the parish family of the deceased to celebrate the life of their loved one with family and friends following the funeral mass at St. Philip Neri Church.
+If requested, the St. Philip's Neri Funeral Committee may, with the pastor’s approval, provide a funeral luncheon for the parish family of the deceased to celebrate the life of their loved one with family and friends following the funeral mass at St. Philip Neri Church.
 Call the Parish Office, 231-326-5255, for details.

 ST. PHILIP NERI CEMETERY FEES